Anime like The Simpsons?

-It’s an odd family, relationship, and it’s the driving force of this anime’s humor.
+It’s an odd family relationship, and the driving force of this anime’s humour.

 It’s about Seishu Handa, a calligrapher.
 He goes through some personal changes while living on an island far away from home.

-In between though there’s a lot of light hearted moments with comedy sprinkled on top.
+In between, though, there are a lot of light-hearted moments with comedy sprinkled on top.

 Are there more anime like The Simpsons?